hatfieldlibrary/iarchive-harvester/README.md

 Writes output to subdirectories.
 Each directory contains a PDF, a full-text file, and separate files for Internet Archive and Worldcat metadata.

-Output also includes an audit file.
+Output also includes an audit file and optional tab-delimited output (default).

 ## Input File